aloglu/pinlet/README.md

 # To-do

-Right now, when you click on the extension's icon, a new page opens in the same tab as the website you're trying to save.
-I'd like to change this to a [popover](https://developer.apple.com/library/content/documentation/Tools/Conceptual/SafariExtensionGuide/AddingPopovers/AddingPopovers.html) but I'm usually out of my depth with this type of trickery, so I'll need to look at this again in the future when I have more time.
+Right now, when you use the extension, a new page opens in the same tab as the website you're trying to save.
+I'd like to change this to a [popover](https://developer.apple.com/library/content/documentation/Tools/Conceptual/SafariExtensionGuide/AddingPopovers/AddingPopovers.html) but I'm out of my depth with this type of trickery, so I'll need to look at this again in the future when I have more time.

 # Acknowledgements